yakazimir/zubr_public/README.md

     ./run_zubr pipeline bin/neural_model.py --demo_data --dir
     examples/graph_test --override --model attention --backup_best
+    --epochs 3

-This will create a directory in ``examples/graph_test``, you can look at pipeline.log to see the details, and check ``rank_results.txt`` to see that it works (it should have an accuracy of 1.0)
+This will create a directory in ``examples/graph_test``, you can look at pipeline.log to see the details, and check ``rank_results.txt`` to see that it works (it should have an accuracy of 1.0).
+To see what the pipeline/log looks like when I ran it on my computer, see examples/demo_data/pipeline.log

 Modes and Pipelines
 -----------------